Huguitis/aoi.js-documentation/src/functions/Misc/deleteFile.md

 ---
 title: $deleteFile
-description: $deleteFile will delete a given file of your directory.
+description: $deleteFile will delete a given file.
 id: deleteFile
 ---

-`$deleteFile` will delete a given file of your directory.
+`$deleteFile` will delete a given file.

 ## Usage